yzyii/luashitacast/README.md

 - Make sure you fill out the fastcastValue correctly in your [JOB].lua if you are using any Fast Cast gear in the Precast set.
 - The midcast delay assumes you use the PacketFlow plugin.
 If you don't use PacketFlow, adjust the values in gcmage.lua (or gcmelee.lua for melee jobs).
 - If you define a specific mainhand in regular sets, it will still equip the correct stave if you have them listed in gcmage.lua
-- If you have followed all these instructions and are experiencing crashes when loading the game or changing jobs, check out the Troubleshooting Crashes on the bottom of this page.
+- If you have followed all these instructions and are experiencing crashes when loading the game or changing jobs, check out the Troubleshooting Crashes section on the bottom of this page.

 # How to Update